Jose-Sabater/The-Sound-of-a-Document/README.md

 Streamlit App
 ![Streamlit](./assets/streamlit.PNG)

-ompts and arguments to call the models tho.

 ## Notebooks
 There is a test notebook that contains a follow through on tests for the different decisions of the LLM